kasper573/yas/incubations/react-async-modal-hook/readme.md

 Once used it will prevent the spawned component from being removed from the store, keeping it in the DOM.
 This is useful to allow animations to finish before removing the component.
 Once you no longer want to sustain the component, call the function returned from the hook.

+#### ModalOutlet

+A React component that renders the currently spawned components.
+Using this is recommended, and it's desiged to be placed at the root of your app.
+But if you want to customize how registered modals are rendered you can create your own outlet by creating a react component that uses the `ModalContext` and `ModalStore`.

+#### ModalStore

+A class that holds the state and actions for the library.
+It is used internally by the hooks, but can be used manually if you want to extend the library with custom behavior.

+#### ModalContext

+A React context that holds a reference to the ModalStore instance to use.
+You must define this for the hooks to work.